Also known as the Dust Diseases Authority – formerly known as the Dust Diseases Board

 Unfortunately, there are some circumstances and diseases, they don’t cover.

 *For instance they don’t cover dust diseases contracted by coal miners in or around coal mining, as worker’s compensation for coal miners can be found via Coal Mines Insurance(external link).
+However, the Bernie Banton Foundation does support anyone diagnosed with a dust disease list above.

 Also they do not cover ‘pleural plaques‘ as it is not reported as a dust disease that causes disability and therefore it is considered the diagnosed person has the ability to continue work.